-6.9 AIRBORNE CONCENTRATION LIMITS
+6.11 AIRBORNE CONCENTRATION LIMITS

-- 6.9.1 Airborne concentrations of radioactive materials to which personnel at LaRC may be exposed are specified by the NRC in appendix B of 10 CFR 20.
-Again, the LaRC limits are established as maximum values, and in all cases airborne concentrations shall be maintained at the lowest practical level. - 6.9.2 Working in areas of airborne radioactivity requires extensive engineering and administrative controls.
+- 6.11.1 Airborne concentrations of radioactive materials to which personnel at LaRC may be exposed are specified by the NRC in appendix B of 10 CFR 20.
+Again, the LaRC limits are established as maximum values, and in all cases airborne concentrations shall be maintained at the lowest practical level. - 6.11.2 Working in areas of airborne radioactivity requires extensive engineering and administrative controls.
 Every effort shall be made to prevent the generation of airborne radioactivity.
-The RSO should be contacted well in advance of any activity that has the potential to generate airborne radioactivity (e.g. grinding, machining, or wire brushing on radioactive materials) to ensure that a detailed analysis and work plan are done.
+The RSO should be contacted well in advance of any activity that has the potential to generate airborne radioactivity (e.g., grinding, machining, or wire brushing on radioactive materials) to ensure that a detailed analysis and work plan are done.

-6.10 PERSONNEL MONITORING
+6.12 PERSONNEL MONITORING

-- 6.10.1 Personnel monitoring requirements shall include: - a.
-Personnel monitoring shall be required in any area where there is a probability that an individual may receive in a year an occupational dose in excess of 100 mrem (1 mSv). - b.
-The details of the monitoring procedure shall be determined in each case by the RSO in consultation with the FSH and with consideration of the dose limits. - c.
+6.12.1 Personnel monitoring requirements shall include:

+a.
+Personnel monitoring shall be required in any area where there is a probability that an individual may receive in a year an occupational dose in excess of 100 mrem (1 mSv).

+^b As used in this table, dpm (disintegrations per minute) means the rate of emission by radioactive material as determined by correcting the counts per minute observed by an appropriate detector by background, efficiency, and geometric factors associated with the instrumentation.

+^c Measurements of average contaminant should not be averaged over more than 1 square meter.
+For objects of less surface area, the average should be derived for each such objects.

+b.
+The details of the monitoring procedure shall be determined in each case by the RSO in consultation with the radiation worker and with consideration of the dose limits.

+- c.
 Personnel monitoring procedures shall include, as a minimum, the wearing of radiation dosimeters.
 In addition, an audible warning device shall be worn by all operators and monitoring personnel engaged in the work of radiography.
 Personnel monitoring devices are available from the RSO with the exception of audible warning devices that are to be procured from the Center Operations Directorate. - d.
-The RSO shall maintain a permanent record of all personnel dosimetry reports.

-(1) If a report indicates an overexposure, an investigation shall be initiated to determine the cause and to suggest remedial action.

-- (2) The overexposure shall be reported to the NRC in compliance with 10 CFR 19. - e.
-Individuals determined to require radiation monitoring shall be advised annually of their measured dose.
+The RSO shall maintain a permanent record of all personnel dosimetry reports. - (1) If a report indicates an overexposure, an investigation shall be initiated to determine the cause and to suggest remedial action. - (2) The overexposure shall be reported to the NRC in compliance with 10 CFR 19.
+The NASA Senior Environmental Health Officer (SEHO) shall also be informed. - e.
+Individuals determined to require radiation monitoring shall be advised annually of their measured dose if: - (1) The individual's occupational dose exceeds 1 mSv (100 mrem) TEDE or 1 mSv (100 mrem) to any individual organ or tissue; or - (2) The individual requests their annual dose report.

-6.11 POSTING AND LABELING
+6.13 POSTING AND LABELING